ruhulaminparvez/Covid-19-Tracker/README.md

 5. [Covid-19 API](https://api.covid19api.com/summary)

 ## Bugs 😒
-Feel free to email me at ruhulaminparvez007@gmail.com if you run into any issues or have questions, ideas or concerns.
+If you run into any issues or have questions, ideas or concerns.
 Please enjoy and feel free to share your opinion, constructive criticism, or comments about my work.
-Thank you!😊
+Feel free to email me at ruhulaminparvez007@gmail.com, Thank you!😊